anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: There is no retirement for an artist, it's your way of living so there is no end to it.
+Quote: There are people who have money and people who are rich.

-By: Henry Moore
+By: Coco Chanel